pshrmn/foraging/README.md

-#Collector Examples
+#Gatherer Examples

-A collection of example projects using [Collector](https://github.com/psherman/collector)
+A collection of example projects using [gatherer](https://github.com/psherman/gatherer)